Lăutărească music: National arias

+Borderline genres and mutual influences

 Lăutărească music and klezmer

-Since the late 18th century, lăutari and klezmorim have coexisted in Moldova, often forming mixed Jewish-Romani ensembles.
-Many musicians were bi- or trilingual, speaking Yiddish, Romanian, and Greek.
-This exchange resulted in a mixed repertoire: Moldovan music with klezmer elements for the Moldovan audience, and klezmer music with Moldovan elements for the Jewish one.
-Klezmorim assimilated Moldovan motifs into their core genres while retaining Romanian names (doyne, hora or zhok, sirba, bulgar…).
-Moldovan music is considered the main non-Jewish source of the klezmer tradition.
-In turn, melodies like sher, freylekhs, and khosid entered the repertoire of the lăutari of Bessarabia and Bucovina.
-Filimon was the first to note that Jewish musicians introduced cimbalon to the region, which later became a key accompanying instrument in lăutari tarafs.
+From the late 18th century, lăutari and klezmorim coexisted in Moldavia.
+Mixed Jewish-Romani ensembles were not uncommon, and many klezmorim and lăutari spoke two or three languages – Yiddish, Romanian, and Greek.
+This facilitated a mixed repertoire: Moldavian music with klezmer elements for Moldavian audiences, and klezmer music with Moldavian elements for Jewish audiences.
+Composer and musicologist Mihail Poslușnicu mentions a guild of Jewish lăutari in Iași in 1835.
+Klezmorim incorporated Moldavian motifs into their core genres while retaining Romanian names for them – doina, horă, joc, sârbă, and bulgărească.
+Feldman and Goldin identify Moldavian music as the main non-Jewish source of the klezmer tradition.
+Conversely, Jewish dance melodies such as sher, freylekhs, and khosidl (husin) entered the repertoire of lăutari in Bessarabia and Bukovina.
+According to writer and folklorist Nicolae Filimon, Jewish musicians introduced the cimbalom to the region, where it subsequently became a key accompanying instrument in lăutar tarafs in Moldavia.
+Cooperation between klezmorim and lăutari in Moldavia continued until the Second World War; with the mass emigration of Romanian Jews to Israel in the 1950s–1970s, this repertoire continued to be performed there by emigrant communities.